benny-china/Introducing_go_exercise/Chapter1/exercise.md

 3. Our program began with package main.
 What would the files in the fmt package begin with?
 The files in the fmt package would begin with package fmt.
 4. We used Println function defined in the fmt package.
 If you wanted to use the Exit function from the os package, what would you need to do?
-In order to use the Exit function from the os package, you would need to import the os package and the invoke it.
+In order to use the Exit function from the os package, you would need to import the os package and then invoke it.
 For example:
 import "os"
 os.Exit()